 Our children breathe polluted air.

-Smog, or ground level ozone, is a big issue in Tennessee’s two largest metropolitan areas– Shelby and Davidson Counties.
-In the 2018 State of the Air report from the American Lung Association, Shelby County (Memphis) received an F grade for ozone air quality and Davidson County (Nashville) received a D grade based on their high number of code orange ozone days.
+Smog, or ground-level ozone, is a big issue in one of Tennessee’s largest metropolitan areas—Shelby County.
+In the 2023 State of the Air report from the American Lung Association, Shelby County (Memphis) received a D grade for ozone air quality.
 Ozone irritates the lungs, can trigger asthma attacks, interferes with normal lung development, and increases the risk of respiratory infections.

-Our homes and communities are at risk to flooding.
+Our homes and communities are at risk of flooding.

-As our climate continues to warm, flooding will become an even greater issue in the Southeast; since 1958, precipitation in the region during heavy rainstorms has increased by 27 percent.
-Higher intensity rainstorms leave Tennessee families and communities vulnerable to floods such as the flood of 2010.
+As our climate continues to warm, flooding will become an even greater issue in the Southeast.
+Since 1958, precipitation in the region during heavy rainstorms has increased by 27%.
+Higher intensity rainstorms leave Tennessee families and communities vulnerable to more devastating floods.

 Members of Moms Clean Air Force Tennessee attended the fifth annual Play-In for Climate Action on Capitol Hill in Washington, DC.